chenglou/reason-project-ideas/README.md

 Hovering over `identity` will show the generic type signature `'a -> 'a`.
 Ideally, I'd like to see it in context: `int -> int`, with the actual, generic type also specified somewhere (in order not to mislead users).

+### Automatic variable naming
+Once we start checking in the AST, we can have an easy config option for auto-naming some variable names based on their position in the syntax tree.
+While we're killing the debate about syntax and formatting, might as well kill the debate about naming things!

 ## Realistic ideas

 ### Themed documentation/code style